alehow84/let-them-create/README.md

 ## *Overview*

-Let Them Create is a fictitious Arts & Crafts events hosting company for which this events platform was built.
+Let Them Create is the fictitious Arts & Crafts events hosting company this events platform was built for.
-This simple events platform is a web-app built with Nextjs, Typescript, Firebase Authentication, Firestore Database, Add Events API and Googles Events API (SerpApi)
+This web-app is built with Nextjs, Typescript, Firebase Authentication, Firestore Database, Add Events API and Googles Events API (SerpApi)
 The project is hosted [here](https://let-them-create.vercel.app/) on Vercel.